Davej66/m2-travelseeker/README.md

 ## User Stories
-  * As a user, I want to know the location and opening times of the gym.
-  * As a user, I want to find information about yhe location selected.
+  * As a user, I want to given information about possible travel locations easily and swiftly..
-  * As a user, I want to able to contact the gym.
+  * As a user, I want to able to contact the website to recieve information about travel destinationations.
   * As a user, I want to find a website that is easy to navigate.
   * As a user, I want the website to be intuitive as this will leave me with a positive attitude towards learning more.
   * As a user, I want to feel that I will get a swift response from the contact form inquiry submission.